-Kanchenjunga from Panchagarh: A Rare Himalayan Spectacle in Bangladesh
+Kanchenjunga from Bangladesh: A Rare Himalayan Spectacle in Panchagarh

-Kanchenjunga from Panchagarh: A Rare Himalayan Spectacle in Bangladesh
+Kanchenjunga from Bangladesh: A Rare Himalayan Spectacle in Panchagarh

 The locals of this region wake up early to witness Kanchenjunga’s beauty.
 Though they may not find it as fascinating after seeing it daily, they share vivid descriptions with tourists.